MicrosoftPremier/VstsExtensions/CreateWorkItem/en-US/overview.md

 ![Default Task Parameters](../assets/DefaultInputs.png "Configuring the Create Work Item task")

+- <a name="teamProject">**Team Project:**</a> Select the team project in which to create the new work item or leave empty to use the current project.
+If the list is empty, click the refresh button on the right.

+  **YAML: teamProject** - Default is empty.

 - <a name="workItemType">**Work Item Type:**</a> Specify the work item type you want to create.
 If you know the exact name of the work item type, simply type it into the textbox.
 You may also click on the selection icon on the right (three dots) and select a work item type from the drop-down list displayed in the opening dialog.
 This field is required.

   ![Work Item Type Picker](../assets/WorkItemTypePicker.png "Selecting a work item type")